Our Biblical Foundation

 We believe there is one living and true God, the Creator, Redeemer, and Sustainer of the universe.
 God is infinite in holiness and all divine perfections.

-He reveals Himself as Father, Son, and Holy Spirit—distinct persons yet one in essence.
+He reveals Himself as Father, Son, and Holy Spirit—distinct persons yet one in essence, co-equal and co-eternal.

 Jesus Christ

-We believe Jesus Christ is the eternal Son of God, born of the virgin Mary, who perfectly fulfilled God’s will.
-Through His sacrificial death, resurrection, and ascension, He secured redemption for humanity.
+We believe Jesus Christ is the eternal Son of God, conceived by the Holy Spirit and born of the virgin Mary.
+He is fully God and fully man, who lived a sinless life and perfectly fulfilled God’s will.
+Through His substitutionary atoning death on the cross, bodily resurrection, and ascension into heaven, He secured redemption for all who believe.

 Holy Spirit

-We believe the Holy Spirit is the Spirit of God, who inspired the Scriptures and continues to convict, regenerate, and empower believers.
-He indwells every true follower of Christ.
+We believe the Holy Spirit is the Spirit of God, fully divine.
+He inspired the Scriptures and continues to convict the world of sin, righteousness, and judgment.
+He regenerates, baptizes, indwells, seals, and empowers all believers at the moment of salvation.

-The Spirit transforms lives, bestows spiritual gifts, and assures us of our salvation.
+The Spirit transforms lives, bestows spiritual gifts for service, guides believers into all truth, and assures us of our salvation.

 Humanity